Last Updated: July 06, 2020

 Last Updated: June, 2020

 India has the 10th-largest arable land resources in the world.
 With 20 agri-climatic regions, all the 15 major climates in the world exist in India.
 The country also has 46 of the 60 soil types in the world.
 India is the largest producer of spices, pulses, milk, tea, cashew and jute; and the second largest producer of wheat, rice, fruits and vegetables, sugarcane, cotton and oilseeds.
 Further, India is second in global production of fruits and vegetables and is the largest producer of mango and banana.
 During 2017-18* crop year, food grain production is estimated at record 285.01 million tonnes.
 In 2018-19, Government of India is targeting food grain production of 283.37*** million tonnes.
 Production of horticulture crops in India is estimated at record 313.9 million metric tonne (MMT) in 2018-19 as per third advance estimates.
-India has the largest livestock population of around 305 million with around 31 per cent of world population.
+India has the largest livestock population of around 535.78 million which translates to around 31 per cent of world population.
 Gross irrigated area under food grains is estimated to have grown to 64.8 million hectares in FY19.